 Master of Fine Arts in Studio Art

-The Master of Fine Arts in Studio Art provides rigorous study for students with a strong direction and focus in art and/or design and a high level of technical proficiency.
-The program provides advanced study and practice in preparation for professional careers in studio art and design or teaching in higher education.
-Graduates will be prepared to take their places in the visual arts community and make significant contributions to our visual culture.
-The program focuses on creative studio work, supplemented by art history and theory, professional and critical writing, graduate studio critiques, studio electives, professional development and independent study.
+The Master of Fine Arts in Studio Art provides rigorous study for students with a strong direction and focus in art and a high level of technical proficiency.
+The program provides advanced study and practice in preparation for professional careers in studio art or teaching in higher education.
+Graduates will be prepared to take their place in the visual arts community and make significant contributions to our visual culture.
+The program focuses on creative studio work, supplemented by art history and theory, professional and critical writing, graduate studio critiques, professional development, studio electives and/or independent study.

 Admission to the Program

 In addition to the general requirements of the university, specific requirements for admission to classified graduate standing are:

 - A baccalaureate degree from an accredited institution with a minimum of 30 semester units of upper-division art courses comparable to those required of a major in art at this university.
 The Art Department determines which courses are comparable.

 - Completion of a minimum of 14 semester units of upper-division studio art.

 - Completion of a minimum of 14 semester units in art history; a minimum of 5 should be upper-division units, and at least one course that is equivalent to AH 4250 and/or AH 5250.

 - A grade point average of 3.0 ("B") or better in all art courses taken.